Pointwise order of generalized Hofstadter functions G, H and beyond: Infinitary behavior

 since $\tfrac{1}{2} \le \alpha_{k} < \alpha_{k+1}$.
 More generally, let $j\ge 0$.
 As before,

-The function $(1{-}X)X^j$ is strictly increasing between $0$ and~$\frac{j}{j+1}$ and strictly decreasing afterwards.
+The function $(1 - X)X^j$ is strictly increasing between $0$ and~$\frac{j}{j+1}$ and strictly decreasing afterwards.
 Since we always have $\alpha_{k} < \alpha_{k+1}$, then $\alpha_k^{k+j} - \alpha_{k+1}^{k+j+1} > 0$ at least when $\alpha_{k} \ge \frac{j}{j+1}$ or equivalently when $\beta_{k} \le 1+\frac{1}{j}$.
 Thanks to the bounds in Proposition~\ref{p:alpha-incr}, this happens at least when $\sqrt{k} \ge j$, i.e., $k \ge j^2$.
 Conversely, $\alpha_k^{k+j} - \alpha_{k+1}^{k+j+1} < 0$ at least when $\alpha_{k+1} \le \tfrac{j}{j+1}$, for which a sufficient condition is $1 \le k < j$, still thanks to the bounds in Proposition~\ref{p:alpha-incr}. \end{proof}

-This Corollary~\ref{Fk_lt_FSk_eventually} is to be compared with the results of the next section, for instance Theorem~\ref{t:2}: the latter will prove large inequalities only, but as early as $n\ge 0$, while here we proved strict inequalities, but only when $n$ is above some bounds.
-Moreover we do not have explicit estimate for these bounds for the moment.
+Corollary~\ref{Fk_lt_FSk_eventually} is to be compared with the results of the next section, for instance Theorem~\ref{t:2a}: The latter gives only non-strict inequalities, but for all $n\ge 0$, while here we have proved strict inequalities, but only when $n$ is larger than some bounds.
+Moreover, we do not have explicit estimates for these bounds for the moment.